hackebrot/pytest-cookies/README.rst

 Contributing
 ------------
-Contributions are very welcome.
+Contributions are very welcome!
 Tests can be run with `tox`_, please make sure all of the tests are green before you submit a pull request.

 Code of Conduct
 ---------------

-Everyone interacting in the Cookiecutter Pytest Plugin project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Pyest-Cookies project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.

 License